Signed Into Law

 Which agencies enforce SB1403?

-SB1403 is enforced by Office of the Attorney General (Child Support Division), Texas Family Courts and District Court Clerks.
+SB1403 is enforced by District Court Clerks, Office of the Attorney General (Child Support Division) and Texas Family Courts.

 Q

-The compliance urgency for SB1403 is rated as "moderate".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for SB1403 is rated as "moderate".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q